 Do you want to start it with some law school classmates who share a similar distaste for working for a big law firm?
 Or do you want to venture out on your own and hang your own shingle?

-No matter who you choose to join you, the next step you’ll have to take is what you’d like to name the firm.
+No matter who you choose to join you, the next step you will have to take is what you would like to name the firm.
 Choose whether you want it to be based around your name(s) or your area of practice.
 Either way, pick something catchy!

 2. Choose a Structure